 AAFCO Labeled Dog Food Brands

-If you choose to continue feeding a cheap commercial dog food, your dog will probably continue to have dry skin.
+If you choose to continue feeding your dog cheap commercial dog food, your dog will probably continue to have dry skin.
 The AAFCO-approved diets labeled “sensitive skin” and “healthy skin” are probably better than the other supermarket diets, but then again, they might not help.
-AAFCO is a voluntary organization and cannot fully identify 100% of ingredients.
+AAFCO is a voluntary organization and cannot fully identify 100% of the ingredients.
 According to the AVMA, about 40% of foods tested contain proteins from animals that are not even listed on the label.

 Managing Your Dog's Dry Skin

 Improving your dog's skin quality by changing his/her diet is going to take some time.
 In order to see more immediate changes, there are several things you can do: